TV Tropes Needs Your Help

 - Good Smoking, Evil Smoking: Smokes cigarettes as Angelus, as well as during his Knight Templar phase in Angel season 2.

-- Gypsy Curse: Gypsys are responsible for returning his soul so he would be overwhelmed by 200 years of guilt.
+- Gypsy Curse: Gypsies are responsible for returning his soul so he would be overwhelmed by 200 years of guilt.
 It's also the reason he can never be perfectly happy because he would lose his soul.

 - Hell-Bent for Leather: Famous for his Leather Pants of Evil, which he never lived down.